Deathstalker and the Warriors from Hell: Plot summary

-Elizena's guards are killed after Makut suspects them of aiding Deathstalker's escape.
-Some time later, she accidentally meets Deathstalker, who is bivouacking in the woods.
-In the morning she leaves but is found by Troxartes, who takes her back to his castle as his bride.
+Suspecting Elizena's guards aided Deathstalker's escape, Makut has his troops kill them.
+Later on, she accidentally meets Deathstalker in the woods.
+They finally introduce themselves.
+In the morning she leaves but is soon attacked by two men who try to rape her.
+Troxartes is in the area and has his revived men execute them.
+He takes Elizena back to his castle to marry her, as planned.
 Deathstalker trails them and infiltrates the castle by night, but is found by Troxartes himself, who asks for the stone.
-Deathstalker is then knocked unconscious, enabling Troxartes to take possession of his stone.
-Realizing there is actually a third stone needed to unlock its magic, Troxartes orders his mistress to torture Deathstalker for the knowledge, but he escapes and binds her to the wall of the dungeon.
-Meanwhile, in another part of the castle, Nicias's magic inadvertently teleports him to the castle, which now houses both stones.
-Troxartes jovially captures him and intends to put him in his army if his magic cannot find the third stone.
+Elizena enters, now wearing red.
+A guard appears from behind a bookcase to knock out Deathstalker.
+Troxartes steals Deathstalker's stone.
+Realizing there is actually a third stone needed to unlock its magic, Troxartes orders his mistress, Camisarde, to torture Deathstalker for its location.
+Deathstalker escapes and binds Camisarde to the dungeon wall.

+Meanwhile, in another part of the castle, Nicias's magic inadvertently teleports him to the castle.
+Troxartes captures him and intends to put him in his army if his magic cannot find the third stone.